What is Habitat for Humanity?

 of Laramie County, Inc.

 Habitat for Humanity of Laramie County, Inc. is part of a global, nonprofit housing organization operated on Christian principles that seeks to put God’s love into action by building homes, communities and hope.
 Habitat for Humanity of Laramie County, Inc. is dedicated to eliminating substandard housing locally and worldwide through constructing, rehabilitating and preserving homes.
 Habitat for Humanity was founded on the conviction that every man, woman and child should have a safe, affordable place to live.
 The local affiliate of HFHLCI was chartered in 1991 and Incorporated as a non-profit in May of 1992.
-The first Habitat home was build in Cheyenne on East 13th St. and completed in October, 1991.
-To date, HFHLCI has build 38 homes in Laramie County.
+The first Habitat home was built in Cheyenne on East 13th St. and completed in October, 1991.
+To date, HFHLCI has built 42 homes in Laramie County.